Health Insurance

 Before purchasing any new plan, you need to be clear of what coverage your existing insurance plans offer.
 This will help you identify gaps in your protection needs, while ensuring that you don’t fork out extra for coverage you already have.

-For example, since CareShield Life provides coverage for severe disability (three or more ADLs), it makes sense to consider plans that provide you greater coverage for severe disability or in the event that you are only moderately disabled (two ADLs).
-If you have dependents, you might also want to find out if the plan provides dependent benefit for your loved ones.
+For example, since CareShield Life provides coverage for severe disability (two or more ADLs), it makes sense to consider plans that provide you greater coverage for severe disability or in the event that you are only moderately disabled (two ADLs).
+If you have dependants, you might also want to find out if the plan provides dependant benefit for your loved ones.

 Different insurance plans provide different coverage amounts and modes of payout.
 For example, total permanent disability plans provide lump sum payouts instead of monthly benefits.
-If you have recurring expenses, monthly benefit payouts may be a more favourable option.
+If you have recurring expenses, monthly benefit payouts may be a more favourable option, especially in the long term.
 You should also ensure that the benefits will be payable for a reasonable amount of time.

 Regardless of your family history, the best time to get a long-term care plan (or any insurance plan really) is while you’re young and healthy to qualify more easily.
 Those who are older or already have pre-existing health conditions can face more difficulties in applying for long-term care plans.
 So although you may not need the plans right now, getting one as soon as you can is the key to being sufficiently covered.